 There is a multitude of changes that take place in your body when you are pregnant.
-A growing belly, swollen hands and feet, and enlarged breasts that are getting ready for breastfeeding are some of the physical changes that a pregnant woman can expect through the three trimesters.
-The increase in hormone production brings about changes throughout the body, including the face.
-Here are some changes that you can expect on your face as you progress through the different phases of pregnancy.
+A growing belly, swollen hands and feet, and enlarged breasts that are getting ready for breastfeeding are some physical changes a pregnant woman can expect through the three trimesters.
+The increase in hormone production changes the body, including the face.
+Her face becomes a canvas transformed by the magic of being a mother.
+These changes are captivating and amazing, from a lovely glow to subtle shifts in her features.
+Here are some changes in face during pregnancy that you can expect as you progress through the different phases of pregnancy.

 12 Ways Pregnancy Can Change Your Face

-It is a given that your body will undergo changes during pregnancy.
-However, not all these changes will take place below the neck – your face could experience some drastic changes as well, making you look entirely different for those nine months.
-So, what exactly happens and what are the changes you can expect in your face when pregnant?
+It is a given that your body will change during pregnancy.
+However, not all these changes will occur below the neck – your face could also experience some drastic changes, making you look entirely different for those nine months.
+So, what exactly happens, and what are the changes you can expect in your face when pregnant?
 Read on.

 1. Swollen Nose

 Increased circulation of blood in your mucous membranes can cause your nose to swell up during pregnancy.
 Blame it on the increased production of estrogen – your nose will look bigger and broader.
 This can cause your appearance to change quite a bit.

 2. Brown Patches (Melasma)